JayKickliter/Multirate.jl/README.md

 ## Stateless ##

-Use these methods if only want to resample a vector in one chunk.
+Use these methods if you only want to resample a vector in one chunk.

 In these examples, `x` and `h` are previously defined signal & filter-taps vectors.